top of page

-Autism Spectrum Disorder (ASD) is a developmental disorder characterised by difficulties with social-communication and interaction, restricted/repetitive interests and behaviours, and sensory sensitivities.
+Autism, or more formally known as Autism Spectrum Disorder (ASD), is a neurodevelopmental disorder characterised by difficulties with social-communication and interaction, restricted/repetitive interests and behaviours, and sensory sensitivities.

 Common features include: